 The mission of Project Sandbox is to build at least one playground on each of the nine inhabited islands of Cabo Verde.

-As of November 2018, CVU has successfully installed a playground on seven of the nine islands: Brava in 2006, Fogo in 2008, São Nicolau in 2012, São Vicente and Santo Antão in 2014, and Maio and Santiago in 2018.
-The islands of Boa Vista and Sal remain with the goal of being completed in July, 2020.
+As of November 2022, CVU has successfully installed a playground on ten playgrounds in all nine islands: Brava in 2006, Fogo in 2008, São Nicolau in 2012, São Vicente and Santo Antão in 2014, and Maio and Santiago in 2018, Brava 2020, Sal 2022, Boa Vista 2022.
+Our mission has been accomplished however we are not yet done.

 In January 2020, CVU installed a second playground in Mato Grande, Brava.
 This playground was donated by the Gomes family to honor Benjamin J. Gomes for his 80th birthday.

-The source of funds to accomplish the playground installations are acquired through charitable donation and fundraising.
-CVU members and community volunteers have traveled to Cabo Verde to complete the installations on all islands, with the exception of Fogo, which was installed by the local Mayor’s office.
+The source of funds to accomplish the playground installations are acquired through charitable donation and fundraising efforts.
+CVU members and community volunteers have traveled to Cabo Verde to complete the installations on all islands, with the exception of Fogo, which was installed by the local Sao Filipe Mayor’s office.

 Kits for Cabo Verde began in 2004 as a project in the third-grade classroom of Mrs. Judith Foster at Philip R. Smith Elementary School in South Windsor, CT.
 Mrs. Foster’s students were inspired by hearing from their classmate, Jacinta Lomba, talk about Cabo Verde and the social challenges faced by children who live there.
 Jacinta is the daughter of CVU co-founder Genie Lomba.

 To support CVU, Mrs. Foster and her third grade students organized a collection drive of materials for the children of Cabo Verde.
 In addition to the kits, the students also collected gently used dolls, stuffed animals, and small toys.
 These donations were shipped to Cabo Verde along with the playgrounds.